-Listed below are the 6 best pre-built desktops and laptops for VR in 2022.
+Listed below are the 6 best pre-built desktops and laptops for VR.
 Given Laptop vs Desktop is a never-ending debate, we will be dealing with desktops and laptops separately.
-For both of them, we will be listing the best computer in 3 distinct price ranges.
+For both of them, we will be listing the best computers in 3 distinct price ranges.

-HP Omen 30L: Best High-end VR Ready Desktop permalink
+1. HP Omen 30L: Best High-end VR Ready Desktop

 HP Omen 30L is tailored to users who’d rather pay a premium than go through the hassle of building their own PC.
 In true fairness, though, given the rampant chip shortage, it may actually be difficult to build a comparable rig for less.

 Omen 30L strikes the right balance between modest and modern.
 It features a gorgeous aluminum chassis on one side and clear glass on another, showcasing internals and RGB.
 The front view is as impressive as the side views, featuring the brand’s iconic typeface and logo on tinted glass.
 I won’t say I am head over heels for the rig, but the last time I drooled so hard, I was reviewing Alienware Aurora R11 for Microsoft Flight Simulator 2020.

 It might be the best-looking PC ever made, but Omen 30L is hardly flawless.
 For starters, it shows off a little too much.
 Messy wiring takes a bit of the ambiance away.
 More importantly, though, I am worried about the ventilation.
 With only one fan slot at the front and the top, and space for only one small 90mm fan at the rear, the desktop feels under-equipped with cooling hardware.
 It held on well, though, through extended sessions of VR gaming, occasionally getting noisy under intensive workloads.